 If the determined location is not within the channel’s area of coverage, an instant block occurs, mainly for copyright reasons.
 Now, since the channels are available in the US, they require an American IP address to operate.

-If you live inside the US, own a cable subscription, watching the NFL games on the aforementioned channels would be an easy task.
+If you live inside the US and own a cable subscription, watching the NFL games on the aforementioned channels would be an easy task.
 But for those who live abroad, they’re going to need some help, and that “help” comes in the form of BulletVPN.

 Let’s take CBS for example.
 If the channel determines that the user’s traffic is coming from outside its coverage area (The United States), this geo-error message will appear: